FrauBoes/TributeToHans/README.md

 	- Circles color-encoded based on region information on the data
 	- Ability to view data for a particular year
 	- Ability to animate the change from year to year
+	- Ability to trace the movement of a selected country from year to year.

-- A bar chart representing the detailed indices for selected countries
+- A grouped bar chart representing the detailed indices for selected countries
 	- Y-axis: Index labels
 	- X-axis: Index scale (linear)
 	- Up to three countries can be selected at a time